-Zonge International is an ESOP company providing geophysical field services, consulting and instrument development to geoscientists and geotechnical engineers worldwide.
+Zonge International is an employee-owned (ESOP) company providing geophysical field services, equipment and consulting to geoscientists worldwide.

-The company was formed in 1972 by Kenneth L. Zonge who developed the complex resistivity method, demonstrated its validity for natural-resource exploration, and was the first to build a microprocessor-based, electromagnetic receiver in the early 1970s.
+The company was formed in 1972 by Kenneth L. Zonge who developed the complex resistivity (CR) investigation method, demonstrated its uses for natural-resource exploration, and became the first to build a microprocessor-based electromagnetic (EM) receiver in the early 1970s.

 Formerly Zonge Engineering and Research Organization, the company changed its name to Zonge International in 2011.